11ty/11ty-website/src/docs/deployment.md

 Now that you’ve built a web site with Eleventy _(even if it’s one HTML page!)_ you might be ready to put it on the web for everyone to see!
 There are a bunch of different ways to do it!

-### Production-Ready by Default

-A standard Eleventy build (e.g. [running `npx @11ty/eleventy`](/docs/usage/)) is a production-ready build.
+A standard Eleventy build (e.g. [running `npx @11ty/eleventy`](/docs/usage/)) is a **production-ready build by default**.
 Eleventy doesn’t change its build behavior internally for development versus production.

-If you want to customize Eleventy to do your own optimizations, you may do so with [environment variables](/docs/environment-vars/).
+If you want to customize Eleventy to do your own local development/production optimizations, [environment variables](/docs/environment-vars/) are a common solution to accomplish that goal.

 ## Providers